-Midterm Exam #1 - February 3 at 1:30 p.m.
-EST = 33.33% Midterm Exam #2 - March 10 at 1:30 p.m.
-EST = 33.33% Final Exam - During examination period scheduled by the Registrar = 33.33% Total = 100%
+Midterm Exam #1 - October 3 at 10:00 a.m. (= 1/3 of course grade) Midterm Exam #2 - November 7 at 10:00 a.m. (= 1/3 of course grade) Final Exam - During examination period scheduled by the Registrar (= 1/3 of course grade) Total = 100%

-Exams will consist of approximately 55 multiple choice questions.
+Exams will be 2 hours long and will consist of 60 multiple choice questions.

-Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the textbook.
+Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text.
+Exams will not be returned to students but may be reviewed by contacting your instructor.

 Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course.
-There are no exceptions.
-There are no extra assignments available to improve grades.
+There are no exceptions to this.
+Extra assignments to improve grades will NOT be allowed.